vimuths123/beegame/README.md

-Certainly!
-Here's a sample README.md file for your Laravel project:

 ---

-# Project Name
+# Bee hitting games

-This is a Laravel project designed for [brief description here].
+This is a Laravel project designed for hitting bees.

 ## Prerequisites